-Dark purple, navy blue, light blue, red, hot pink braces bands will make teeth look more white.
+Dark purple, navy blue, light blue, red, and hot pink braces bands will make teeth look more white.
 Dark colours make the teeth look more white because there is more contrast, and light blue and pink can make the teeth appear brighter.
-Black, white, gold, yellow, clear make teeth appear less white.
+Black, white, gold, yellow, and clear make teeth appear less white.

 There are a couple more colours you will want to stay away from.